 Our experienced Family Team can offer you a comprehensive range of mediation services, helping to minimise legal fees, alleviate tension and ease the transition of a separation.
 Based in Inverness, our services cover the whole Highlands and Islands region, including Thurso, Caithness, Moray, Nairn, Ross-shire, Skye, Stornoway, Sutherland and Orkney.

 We're here to help you plan for the future

-For more information on our family law services in Inverness & the Highlands please phone our Family Law experts on 01463 795035 or complete our simple online form below, for an initial discussion or to request a callback.
+For more information on our family law services in Inverness & the Highlands please phone our Family Law experts on 01463 795035 or complete our simple online form, for an initial discussion or to request a callback.

 Your Local Expert Family Lawyers

 Grant provides family law services across the Highlands and Islands of Scotland.
 He provides advice on all aspects of family law, most commonly involving separation and divorce, financial provision, child maintenance, cohabitation, pre & post nuptial agreements, cohabitation agreements, residence, contact, relocation, adoption and protective remedies.
 He firmly believes that it can be advantageous for individuals to resolve their disputes without the use of litigation in the first instance.
 Find out more.

 Natalie provides advice on all aspects of family law, including child contact and residence disputes, adoption, separation, divorce, dissolution of civil partnerships, pre and post nuptial agreements and cohabitation.
 Natalie understands that seeking advice about family matters can often be difficult, however, she works closely with clients to understand their circumstances and what they wish to achieve.
 Find out more.

 Frequently Asked Questions About Mediation & Collaboration